 To enroll at Nebraska College of Technical Agriculture:

-- Complete the online Application for Admission and pay the $45.00 nonrefundable application fee.
+- Complete the online Application for Admission and pay the $45.00 nonrefundable application fee, or submit a waiver.

 - Applicants must request that all FINAL official high school and/or college transcripts be sent to the Student Services Office.